MIQUEL-LOPEZ-ESCORIZA/olympIA/README.md

 # olympIA

-OlympIA transforms basketball game footage and digital acta into an interactive experience, enabling users to explore plays based on diverse features like play outcomes and shot types.
+OlympIA is publicly available software that uses a basketball game’s digital acta and video file to create an interactive session.
+This session allows users to search and select specific plays based on a wide range of features, such as the play outcome, three-point attempts, or missed shots.

+Each script is thoroughly documented, providing clear instructions on how to use them.
+Additionally, various files with examples showcase the capabilities of OlympIA.